Olympus E-M5 Exposure

 Skin tones.
-Here, when white balance was adjusted to match lighting, the Olympus E-M5 did well, producing natural-looking Caucasian skin tones, just slightly on the pinkish side.
+Here, when white balance was adjusted to match lighting, the Olympus E-M5 did reasonably well, producing fairly natural-looking Caucasian skin tones that were on the pinkish side.
 Darker skin tones show more warmth, but were still realistic.
 Where oversaturation is most problematic is on Caucasian skin tones, as it's very easy for these "memory colors" to be seen as too bright, too pink, too yellow, etc.

 Hue.
 The Olympus E-M5 did push orange toward yellow, light greens toward yellow, and cyan toward blue, but all shifts were relatively minor.
 (The cyan to blue shift is very common among the digital cameras we test; we think it's a deliberate choice by camera engineers to produce better-looking sky colors, though the E-M5 shifts less than most.)
 Overall hue accuracy was very good with a Delta-C color error of only 3.91, much better than average.
 Hue is "what color" the color is.

 The Olympus E-M5 lets you adjust the image saturation, contrast, and sharpness in five steps each.
 As can be seen below, the saturation adjustment was quite effective, covers a useful range, and does a good job of not impacting contrast.